skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 ## Particle-based volume rendering of the APR on the GPU

 Unfortunately, the algorithm presented in the previous section only works well on the CPU, as it requires a lot of random accesses to change pixel values, and therefore does not map well to the massively parallel architecture of GPUs.
-By just gathering particles on a per-level basis, it does also not make use of the space decomposition inherent to the APR.
+By just gathering particles on a per-level basis, it does not use of the space decomposition inherent to the APR.
 In this section, we present an alternative algorithm that solves these problems and makes the APR suitable as a basis for interactive volume rendering of large datasets.

 In addition, the methodology we proposed in [Particle-based rendering in scenery], while simple, does not deal well APRs containing more then 1 or 2 million particles, especially not when a lot of small particles occupy very little screen space, need to be depth-sorted, and blended together.
 In such cases, the performance can degrade very quickly.
 Furthermore, the typical user of the APR might not be used to particle-based renderings, but rather to volume renderings of microscopy data.